simonlight/Bib/caption_generation.md

 1. select regions and extract CNN feature from them.
 (Fig. 2)

 2. attention model arch is the same as icml2015/Xu.
-The difference is that the candidate regions in icml2015/Xu is grids while this paper uses more fine regions.
+The difference is that the candidate regions in [icml2015/Xu] is grids while this paper uses more fine regions.
 (Fig. 3)

 3. Scene-specific LSTM.
 This is an instantiation of the g-LSTM [iccv2015/Jia].
 The scene vector is plugged into the LSTM as shown in Fig. 4.
 The general pipeline of this model is presented in Fig. 1.
 The scene vector is served as a global context.
 It is used to biasing the LSTM, so the question: how to caculate it?
 Two steps: unsupervised clustering of captions into “scene” categories and supervised learning of a classifier to predict the scene categories from the visual appearance.

+**Conclusion**: the combination of attention and scene vector is useful

 - @inproceedings{arxiv2016/Lu,